makinde/mongoose-expiring-schema/README.md

 const results = await Model.find({ validAsOf: someDate }).exec();
 ```

-- Note that you can us `null` for `validFrom` or `validUntil` to represent that there is no bound on when it starts being valid or when it stops being valid, respectively.
+- Note that you can use `null` for `validFrom` or `validUntil` to represent that there is no bound on when it starts being valid or when it stops being valid, respectively.

 ### Installing